Nels2/connectionsCurrent/README.md

 # a little more information...
 - Set up 'script.bat' under task scheduler to run with the highest privileges for your desired time.
 - If this is going to replicated for some reason by someone else for testing purposes, make sure the directory 'FakeNetworkShare' has been set up as a network share via windows properties.
-- You *should* set up a dummy user for sharepoint that has read-only access for the directory you are grabbing the file from.
+- You will *need* to set up a dummy user for sharepoint that has read-only access for the directory you are grabbing the file from.
+- The same dummy user mentioned above needs to have access to Powerpoint/Office and you will **need** to sign into the **machine running the script & accept the license agreement.** -- *skipping this usually won't let the powerpoint run.
 - You *should* set up a dummy local windows log-in user that has no password and auto logs in.
 # How to set this up...
 - Copy 'connectionsCurrent' into C:/.